synestergates788/OctaPDO/README.md

 ```

 ### How To Use
-squeedPDO needs a paramater consisting your database connection. so
+OctaPDO needs a paramater consisting your database connection. so
 we'll just assume that you already have a database connection similar below.
 ```
 $DB_HOST = 'yourhost';